Marianandrade23/Marianandrade23/README.md

 👩🏽‍💻 Programming languages:

-•I have experience working with a variety of languages, including C#, JavaScript, Python, and Java.
+• Experienced with C#, JavaScript, Python, and Java.

-•My web development skills includes HTML, CSS, and SQL, along with version control using Git and GitHub.
-I have also worked with PHP and ASP.NET for building web applications, and I am proficient in using Next.js and React for modern front-end development.
+• Skilled in web development using HTML, CSS, SQL, and version control with Git and GitHub.

+• Proficient in building web applications with PHP and ASP.NET, and modern front-end development using Next.js, Figma, Tailwind CSS, and React.

-•Additionally, I have experience with Firebase for backend services and real-time database management.
+• Familiar with backend services and real-time databases using Firebase.